 An avid traveler, Mike has taken extended trips to the Far East – including Thailand, China, Hong Kong, and Japan.
 Ramblings in South America and Europe are also on his list of favorites, and he hopes to someday visit Africa on a photo safari.
 Back in his college days, he spent an entire summer hitchhiking around the country, crisscrossing the lower 48 states with a backpack, a harmonica, and a copy of Jack Kerouac's On The Road.

 As a marketing communications professional specializing in the visual arts, Mike has produced creative work for a wide range of clients, including MedStar Health, USC, The American Red Cross, Comcast, COMSAT, IBM, Weight Watchers International, and the United States Postal Service, to name a few.

-Mike makes his home in Montgomery County, MD and tries to live as active a life as possible AWAY from the keyboard.
-His hobbies include mangling home repair projects, collecting vintage Catalin and Bakelite radios from the 1930s and 40s, and endlessly tinkering around with his whatever old sports car he happens to own at any given moment.
+He makes his home in Montgomery County, MD, and tries to live as active a life as possible AWAY from the keyboard.
+His hobbies include mangling home repair projects, collecting vintage Catalin and Bakelite radios from the 1930s and 40s, and endlessly tinkering around with whatever old sports car he happens to own at any given moment.

 "One of the best things about this job is that every day, every assignment, every solution is different.
 Generating results for the client is always the primary goal, and I get to work with a wide variety of interesting people.
 I feel fortunate to have a career doing the work that I most love to do.
 It's surprising how few people really get to say that."